bayleedev/prettyArray/examples/PrettyArray.md

 If the callback is null, this function give you the total size of the array.
-If the callback is a anonmous function, this function iterate the blocks and count how many times it returns true.
+If the callback is a anonymous function, each time it returns 'true' will count as 1.
 Otherwise this function will count how many times $callback is equal to $value.

 Links